Gifted education

-Gifted education (also known as gifted and talented education (GATE), talented and gifted programs (TAG), or G&T education) is a type of education used for children who have been identified as gifted or talented.
+Gifted education (also known as gifted and talented education (GATE), talented and gifted programs (TAG), or G&T education) encompasses various forms of teaching to students identified as exceptional.

 The main approaches to gifted education are enrichment and acceleration.
-An enrichment program teaches additional, deeper material, but keeps the student progressing through the curriculum at the same rate as other students.
-For example, after the gifted students have completed the normal work in the curriculum, an enrichment program might provide them with additional information about a subject.
+An enrichment program teaches additional, deeper material, while still allowing the student to progress through the curriculum at the same rate as their peers.
+For example, after gifted students have completed the standard curriculum, an enrichment program might provide them with additional information about a subject.
 An acceleration program advances the student through the standard curriculum faster than normal.
 This is normally done by having the students skip one to two grades.

 Being gifted and talented usually means being able to score in the top percentile on IQ exams.
 The percentage of students selected varies, generally with 10% or fewer being selected for gifted education programs.
-However, for a child to have distinct gifted abilities it is to be expected to score in the top one percent of students.

-Forms
+Accelerated provisions for education date back to the time of Plato and the Tang dynasty and are implemented around the world.
+Measures of giftedness, and intelligence more broadly, are debated, and the assessment and provisions of gifted education can be a site of controversy and inequality.

+Education Types

 Attempts to provide gifted education can be classified in several ways.
 Most gifted students benefit from a combination of approaches at different times.